 Translation services offer superior quality with human translation and review.
 When you’re running business sites and you want to project the most professional image, you should definitely consider paying for high-quality professional translation.

-7. Translating Menus
+7. Translate Menus

 WPML has a dedicated tool that allows you to translate your site’s menus.

-8. Translating Strings
+8. Translate Strings

-Your WordPress site has texts that are not part of any post, field, or taxonomy.
+Your WordPress site also has texts that are not part of any post, field, or taxonomy.
 These texts can come from plugins, themes, and even WordPress itself (like the site’s tagline).
 WPML’s String Translation allows you to find and translate all these texts.